Louis Slotin

 In 1942, Slotin was invited to participate in the Manhattan Project, and subsequently performed experiments with uranium and plutonium cores to determine their critical mass values.
-After World War II he continued his research at Los Alamos National Laboratory in New Mexico.
-On 21 May 1946, he accidentally began a fission reaction which released a burst of hard radiation.
+After World War II, he continued his research at Los Alamos National Laboratory in New Mexico.
+On 21 May 1946, he accidentally triggered a supercritical nuclear chain reaction, which released a burst of hard radiation.
 He was rushed to the hospital and died nine days later on 30 May.
-Slotin had become the victim of the second criticality accident in history following Harry Daghlian, who had been fatally exposed to radiation by the same "demon core" that killed Slotin.
+Slotin had become the second fatal victim of a criticality accident in history, following Harry Daghlian, who had died of a related accident with the same plutonium "demon core" the previous year.

 Slotin was hailed as a hero by the United States government for reacting quickly enough to prevent the deaths of his colleagues.
 However, some physicists argue that Slotin's behavior preceding the accident was reckless and that his death was preventable.
-The accident and its aftermath have been dramatized in several fictional and non-fiction accounts.
+The accident and its aftermath have been dramatized in several fictional and non-fictional accounts.